CopernicaMarketingSoftware/Documentation/Publisher/en/campaign-tutorial-profile-enrichment-json.md

 # Campaign Tutorial: Profile enrichment JSON

-This page contains all the JSON code for the examples discussed in the [Profile enrichment tutorial](./campaign-tutorial-profile-enrichment).
+This page contains all the JSON code for the follow-ups discussed in the [Profile enrichment tutorial](./campaign-tutorial-profile-enrichment).
 Each example provides additional instructions on using the code where needed.
 Make sure your fields always have the same (case-sensitive) name as the